Tips from a local...

 -

-If you are in town and are near Mount Pleasant before Thursday, go get your packet at the Bridge Run Store.
+If you are in town and are near Mount Pleasant before the race, go get your packet at the Bridge Run Store.
 You don't have to go to the expo!

 -